Sparc0/template-generator/README.md

 * Upload to your webserver.
 * Your webserver needs PHP and MySQL.
 * Import the database structure.
-* Do changes in config.ini file under /lib.
+* Do changes in config.ini.php file under lib folder.
 * ???
 * Profit

-##How to use.
-You have to create your own HTML form in the form.php file.

-If you want to add variables go into generate.php file and look for the already defined variables.

-Upload your template
+## How to use
+Use the help page to learn how to write your HTML form.

 ## Things todo
 * Some design mistakes.